Semisimplicity of \'etale cohomology of certain Shimura varieties: Introduction

 which is a complex manifold for $K$ small enough, and has a canonical model over $E$, for some number field $E$.

 Consider a representation valued in complex vector spaces

 such that $\xi(Z(\bbQ)\cap K)=1$, where $Z$ is the center of $G$.
 This gives rise to a locally constant sheaf of complex vector spaces

-We now assume that $G^\der$ is anisotropic, so that the Shimura variety $\Sh_K(G,X)$ is compact.
-Similar results should hold with \'{e}tale cohomology replaced with intersection cohomology of the Baily-Borel compactification $\Sh_K^{BB}(G,X)$ of the Shimura variety.
+Suppose now that $G^\der$ is anisotropic, so that the Shimura variety $\Sh_K(G,X)$ is compact.
+This assumption is not necessary for the statements of the theorems, as long as we replace the cohomology groups with the intersection cohomology; we assume this here for simplicity.
 We now consider the complex analytic cohomology of the tower of the Shimura variety, i.e.